 This is the fourth installment of a blog series discussing neurological disorders in horses.
 Part One discussed Sarcosystosis, which is an infection with the protozoa Sarcocystis neurona.
 The protozoa most often associated with Equine Protozoal Myeloencephalitis or EPM is S. neurona.
 In Part Two, I shared the expertise of Siobhan P. Ellison, DVM PhD.
 Dr. Ellison believes inflammation is the underlying cause of debilitating conditions in horses that are often misdiagnosed as EPM.
+The true diagnosis might be Polyneuritis equi.
 Dr. Ellison states:

 Autoimmune polyneuritis is a disease that causes weakness and ataxia (the loss of full control of bodily movements) in horses.
 It is related to horses diagnosed and treated for EPM.
 It is not a new disease but it hasn’t been in the EPM-discussion.